 Model language for over 110 objections.
 Use the language provided… or tailor it to fit your situation.
 Big headings and logical organization take you to the right objection in seconds.

-Authors Rogge Dunn and Karen Hirschman explain the application, scope, and purpose of the governing rules.
+Author Rogge Dunn explains the application, scope, and purpose of the governing rules.
 He also offers practical advice based on his decades in the courtroom to help you anticipate possible problems.

 - Practice Tips

 Elevate your advocacy with the cautions, strategies, and effect of related rules provided here.